-When we ingest enough protein from a good protein source it stimulates what's called muscle protein synthesis which is essentially when the muscle tissue gets built.
-Older adults have a blunted response to protein synthesis meaning more is required to actually achieve muscle building.
-Older adults need more good quality protein to ensure muscle protein synthesis happens.
-This is a key determining factor for older adults to retain muscle mass.
+When we ingest enough protein from a good protein source it stimulates what's called muscle protein synthesis which is essentially when our muscle tissue gets repaired and grows stronger.
+Older adults have a blunted response to protein synthesis meaning more is required to actually kick start muscle protein synthesis and achieve muscle building.

-As the global population of older adults continues to grow so does the concern of sarcopenia and it's resulting effects on quality of life.
-However we do have some clear evidence for helping to prevent sarcopenia which includes specific exercise types, enough intake of protein and avoiding certain and common nutritional deficiencies along with some beneficial supplements.
+As the global population of older adults continues to grow so does the concern of sarcopenia and its resulting effects on quality of life.
+However we do have some clear evidence for helping to prevent sarcopenia which includes specific exercise types, enough intake of protein and avoiding certain and common nutritional deficiencies along with some beneficial dietary supplements.